sebastian-mollie/SyliusMolliePlugin-DO-NOT-USE-/README.md

   `../../src/Resources/assets/admin/..`, `../../src/Resources/assets/shop/..`
 * Run `yarn dev` in terminal to build your assets once in development mode.
 * Run `yarn encore production` in terminal, to build your assets once in production mode - its required before creating every Pull Request.
-* All assets will be build in:
+* All assets (mollie assets + sylius base assets) will be build in:
 ```
 tests/application/public/build/mollie-admin/..
 tests/application/public/build/mollie-shop/..
 ```

 #### Rebuilding assets in your root/SRC directory